 Although resort developers have discovered Grenada, this charming island still feels more local rather than touristy.
 An ideal destination for those seeking a relaxing, tropical vacation, with over 40 white sand beaches with exquisite turquoise waters.
 Grenada's physical beauty is complemented by its rich history.
 The island's easy rhythms and the friendly openness of its residents evoke an atmosphere hard to find elsewhere.

-Barbados is still very British.
+Barbados is very British.
 In fact, the island is commonly referred to as "Little England."
 Afternoon teatime is observed in some circles, cricket is the national passion and polo is played all winter.
 And Bajans (BAY-juns), as they call themselves, often possess a bit of English reserve, putting emphasis on good manners.

 British aristocrats have wintered in Barbados for decades, and the island reflects their influence in many ways.
 The resorts are luxurious, and the restaurants provide fine dining.
 Even duty-free shops are often more upscale than those on other Caribbean islands.
 Another plus is the people of Barbados.
 Bajans are some of the best-educated people in the Caribbean (Barbados boasts a literacy rate of 99%), and they enjoy conversing on a wide range of subjects.
-This quality even spills over into entertainment: The island's calypso music always has a unique message to convey.